boundcorp/django-mountaineer/README.md

 ## Run Django and Mountaineer together

-You can start the normal Mountaineer development server with the following command:
+You can start the normal Mountaineer development server with the following command, instead of django's runserver:
 ```bash
 poetry run runserver
 ```